Frankenhooker: Reception

-The film has a 57% on Rotten Tomatoes based on 14 reviews, with an average rating of 5.09/10.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 65% based on 17 reviews, with an average rating of 5.6/10.
 Variety wrote, "Frankenhooker is a grisly, grotesque horror comedy recommended only for the stout of heart and strong of stomach."
-Vincent Canby of The New York Times wrote that "there is a legitimate sense of the absurd lurking within Frank Henenlotter's Frankenhooker," but it is "overshadowed by special effects" and elements that recall soft-core pornography.
-Kevin Thomas of the Los Angeles Times called it a "hilarious, totally outrageous grin-and-gore comedy."Frankenhooker was named "Killer B Film of the Year for 1990" by E!
+Vincent Canby of The New York Times wrote that "there is a legitimate sense of the absurd lurking within Frank Henenlotter's Frankenhooker", but it is "overshadowed by special effects" and elements that recall softcore pornography.
+Kevin Thomas of the Los Angeles Times called it a "hilarious, totally outrageous grin-and-gore comedy."

+James Lowder reviewed Frankenhooker in White Wolf Inphobia #55 (May, 1995), rating it a 2 1/2 out of 5 and stated that "Frankenhooker caused something of a stir when it first arrived in video stores.
+The display box had a sound chip in it.
+When some unsuspecting browser lifted the box, it blurted the stereotypical hooker's call of 'Wanna date?' in a loud and obnoxious voice.
+Humorless store owners and some humorless customers were not amused."

+Frankenhooker was named "Killer B Film of the Year for 1990" by E!
 Entertainment Television's Attack of the Killer B's segment.

 Bill Murray was quoted as saying "If you see one movie this year, it should be Frankenhooker."
 Henenlotter said that Murray had been editing his film Quick Change and hung out with the Frankenhooker crew.
-After Murray expressed interest in their film, the distributor attempted to get an endorsement from him.
+After Murray expressed interest in their film, the distributor started calling Murray's office attempted to get an endorsement from him, and Murray did not return the calls.
 Embarrassed that they would abuse Murray's friendliness, Henenlotter attempted to avoid Murray.
-When they eventually ran into each other, Henenlotter apologized and explained that he was not responsible.
+When they eventually ran into each other, Henenlotter apologized and explained that he was not responsible for the calls to Murray's office.
 Satisfied with the explanation, Murray volunteered a quotation.